GrayWing100/Manual-QA-Testing/TestCase_Facebook.md

 - Ensure that the **Login** button becomes inactive or remains clickable but provides appropriate feedback (e.g., error highlight).
 - Check the form behavior across different browsers to ensure consistent validation.

+#

+### 4️⃣ : Test Cases: Verify "Forgot Password" functionality :arrow_down:

+### Test ID: FB-04

+**Test Title:** Verify "Forgot Password" functionality

+**Description:** Check the "Forgot Password" link functionality to ensure users can recover their account.

+**Prerequisites:**
+- A web browser (Chrome, Firefox, Safari, etc.)
+- Access to the Facebook login page (https://www.facebook.com/)

+**Steps to reproduce:**
+1. Navigate to the Facebook login page.
+2. Click on the "Forgotten password?"
+3. Enter email/phone and click "Search".
+4. Observe if the user is redirected to the password recovery page.
+5. Check if a recovery email or SMS is sent.

+**Expected result:**
+- User is redirected to the password recovery page.
+- Recovery email/SMS is sent with further instructions.

+**Actual result:** User is redirected to the password recovery page and receives a recovery email/SMS.

+**Test Data:** Username: `Valid username` & Phone number: `Valid phone number`

+#

+### 5️⃣  : Test Cases: Verify login using "Remember Me" option :arrow_down:

+### Test ID: FB-05

+**Test Title:** Verify login using "Remember Me" option

+**Description:** uccessful login with "Remember Me" checked and ensuring the session is preserved.

+**Prerequisites:**
+- A web browser (Chrome, Firefox, Safari, etc.)
+- An active Facebook account for testing
+- Access to the Facebook login page (https://www.facebook.com/)
+- User must log out first
+- Ensure browser settings do not clear cookies automatically after closing.

+**Steps to reproduce:**
+1. Navigate to the Facebook login page.
+2. Enter valid email/phone and password.
+3. Check the "Keep me logged in"
+4. Click on the "Log In" button.
+5. Log out of Facebook.
+6. Navigate back to the Facebook login page.

+**Expected result:**
+- User's email/phone is pre-filled in the login field.
+- User is remembered for future logins.

+**Actual result:** User's email/phone is pre-filled in the login field and the "Remember Me" functionality works as expected.

+**Test Data:** Username: `Valid username` & Password: `Valid password`